Certa Bonum Certamen - Fight the Good Fight

-At St. Patrick's College we recognise that choosing the next step in your son's educational journey will be one of the most important decisions you and your son will make.
+At St Patrick's College we recognise that choosing the next step in your son's educational journey will be one of the most important decisions you and your son will make.
 Obtaining as much information as you can is vital in making this decision.
-Whilst this School's Guide provides a brief overview of the College, we'd encourage you to explore the College further through both our College website (www.stpatricks.qld.edu.au) in addition to attending one of our annual Open Days.
-We trust that you will be able to learn as much as you can about every aspect of St. Patrick's, including our pastoral care system, counselling and careers advice, subject areas and curriculum and our sports and music programs.
+Whilst this School's Guide provides a brief overview of the College, we'd encourage you to explore the College further through both our College website (www.stpatricks.qld.edu.au) in addition to attending our annual Open Day.
+We trust that you will be able to learn as much as you can about every aspect of life at St Patrick's, including our pastoral care system, counselling and careers advice, subject areas and curriculum and our sports and music programs.

 Please feel free to contact us if you have any questions.

-St. Patrick's College has a proud history of educating young men in the Edmund Rice tradition for over 60 years.
-At St. Patrick's we believe that the provision of the Catholic faith for our school community is at the core of everything we do.
-The Founder of the Christian Brothers, Blessed Edmund Rice, was known for his concern for the poor and marginalised.
-The College's enrolment policy is reflective of the Founder's original vision.
+St Patrick's College has a proud history of educating young men in the Edmund Rice tradition for over 60 years.
+At St Patrick's we believe that the provision of the Catholic faith for our school community is at the core of everything we do.

 The College's House system provides continuity in Pastoral Care over Years 5 to 12 and is the primary structure in helping students to develop a sense of belonging to the College and fostering college and community spirit.
 The young men of St. Patrick's are strongly encouraged to be active members of their community.
 The College offers an extensive co-curricular program covering both cultural and sporting dimensions.

 The co-curricular program at St Patrick’s College is extensive with a full sporting and cultural program.
 The College is a member of the Associated Independent Colleges (AIC) sporting program and offers cultural pursuits in Debating, Chess, instrumental music, bands, choir, public speaking and Theatresports.